 Isaacson does write about famous individuals.
 He also does something more difficult.
 He uses biography to stage arguments about science, creativity, politics, business, and the making of modern authority.

-He has stayed commercially visible for so long because he is giving readers a way to think about how invention actually happens instead of selling access to "great men."
+He has stayed commercially visible for so long because he gives readers a way to think about how invention actually happens instead of selling access to "great men."

 His career makes sense only if you see both journalism and institutions